Oxycodone Solution ConcentratePronunciation

 Continual reevaluation of the patient receiving oxycodone hydrochloride is important, with special attention to the maintenance of pain control and the relative incidence of side effects associated with therapy.
 During chronic therapy, especially for non-cancer-related pain, periodically reassess the continued need for the use of opioid analgesics.

 During periods of changing analgesic requirements, including initial titration, frequent contact is recommended between physician, other members of the healthcare team, the patient, and the caregiver/family.

 Start patients who have not been receiving opioid analgesics on oxycodone hydrochloride in the following dosing range using oral solution, 5 mg per 5 mL strength.
 Oxycodone hydrochloride oral solution: 5 to 15 mg every 4 to 6 hours as needed for pain.

 Titrate the dose based upon the individual patient's response to their initial dose of oxycodone hydrochloride.
 Adjust the dose to an acceptable level of analgesia taking into account the improvement in pain intensity and tolerability of the oxycodone by the patient.

 The 100 mg per 5 mL (20 mg per mL) oral solution formulation is for use in opioid-tolerant patients only who have already been receiving opioid therapy.
 Use this strength only for patients that have already been titrated to a stable analgesic regimen using lower strengths of oxycodone hydrochloride and who can benefit from use of a smaller volume of oral solution.

-- Instruct patients how to measure and take the correct dose of oxycodone hydrochloride oral solution.
+- Instruct patients how to take the correct dose of oxycodone hydrochloride oral solution.

 Conversion to Oral Oxycodone Hydrochloride